Pedregulho Housing Complex: Additional buildings

 The complex, in its original form, included a public services building, shopping center, children's garden, nursery, primary school, sports courts, gymnasium, swimming pool, and health center.
 The gymnasium strongly resembles the parabolic structure of Niemeyer's Church of Saint Francis of Assisi in Pampulha.
 Like the church at Pampulha it features a large-scale azulejo mosaic by Candido Portinari on its street-facing façade.

 Reception

 The Pedregulho Housing Complex was well received at the time of its completion.
 It won first prize at the International Architecture Competition at the 1st Biennial of São Paulo in 1951.
 It was admired by European architects, notably Max Bill in 1953 and by Le Corbusier during his tour of Brazil in 1962.
 The architect and writer Alfredo Britto considers the complex "one of the great symbols of Brazilian modern architecture."

 Status

-The housing complex of Pedregulho suffers from great dilapidation and its current condition has been described as "favela-like."
-In contrast, the school, gymnasium, and swimming pool of the complex retain their original purpose and remain in good condition.
-The azuleijo mosaic by Portinari remains in its original condition.
+The housing complex of Pedregulho suffered from great dilapidation and was described as "favela-like."
+In contrast, the school, gymnasium, and swimming pool of the complex retained their original purpose and remained in good condition.
+The azuleijo mosaic by Portinari has also remained in its original condition.

 The complex was registered as a cultural property in 2011 by the State of Rio de Janeiro.
+Restoration of the iconic serpentine building began in 2010 and was completed in 2015.

+Rommulo Vieira Conceição's work titled "Space can be an idea or the measure of m2" was featured in the 2025-2026 retrospective exhibition Carmen Portinho: Modernity in Construction at the Museu de Arte Moderna, Rio de Janeiro.
+Conceição's installation includes video interviews of residents of the Pedregulho Housing Complex and traces the history of the facility to the present day.